 #Step 7: In the terminal, we need to type in and Enter the following code.

 - After the code is run, Linux will install the SQLite support required by Python for database management.

 #Step 8: After SQLite installation, we need to install bzip2 that is required for the archive manipulation type and enter the following command.

 Linux installs the bzip2 support required by Python.

-Step 9: After the bzip installation, type and enter CD Python <version> in the Terminal window.
+#Step 9: Type and enter CD Python <version> in the Terminal window after the zip installation.
 The terminal will change the directories to the Python 3.3.4 folder on our system.

 To perform this task, type and enter the following code: